For general info on studying at the University of Florence please check our handbook. The English section is at the back.

 - non-EU students living abroad

-The main difference between EU/EU-levelled students and non-EU ones living abroad concerns the need for pre-enrolment with all entry visa procedures clearance that non-EU students must follow.
+The main difference between EU/EU-levelled students and non-EU ones living abroad concerns the need for pre-enrolment with entry visa procedures clearance that non-EU students must follow.

-Moreover, EU and EU-levelled future students are not required to sit for the Italian language test and should enrol at the Student Administration Office (Segreteria Studenti) of the School of choice, whereas non-EU students enrol via the Foreign Students Desk.
+Moreover, EU and EU-levelled future students are not required to sit for the Italian language test and should enrol at the Student Administration Office (Segreteria Studenti) of the School of choice, whereas non-EU students enrol via the International Students Desk.

 At the time of enrolment students must pay the first instalment of fees and charges.
 For detailed information please refer to the Manifesto degli Studi (in Italian), the official source of all relevant information about studying at the University of Florence.